Seneca-Scholars/SS-Status-C6/status.md

+#7/24/25
+Spent most of the morning from 9-10am talking with Arianna and Lauren to figure out how they want to style our Pokemon website.
+Spent the other portion from 9-10am beginning the CSS Box Model module in the CSS MDN web docs.
+This module is super long and confusing for me because I'm not super familiar wit CSS, but so far I have began to learn the differences between the outer display types of block and inline, and some of the tags that have default outer display types.

+#7/23/25
+Spent all day from 9am-3pm working on Pokemon Battle Game using pokemon-api.
+The user is now able to look up a pokemon and select a pokemon with randomized moves.
+Those moves are then saved to an array as objects with attributes such as power and accuracy.
+In order to do this we had to use two fetch requests, one being nested in the other to first get the pokemon and then get the pokemon's moves.
+This project has been really, REALLY difficult, but I am learning with Timothy and Arianna at my sides, and together we are using AI to help us through this project.

 #7/22/25
 In the afternoon we had a long lab wit Jaime that went over the fetch requests get, post, put, and delete.
 We continued to go over get requests with postman and express.
 Express is a web framework for Node.js that makes building servers and APIs easy.
 And Postman is a way we can test endpoints such as /bruh is Jaime's example.